-- O4 Improve safety and security by providing active shopfronts to improve general lane surveillance. - O5 Discourage off-street loading facilities in laneways if on-street loading bays are available.
+- 04 Improve safety and security by providing active shopfronts to improve general lane surveillance. - 05 Discourage off-street loading facilities in laneways if on-street loading bays are available.

-- A minimum of 75% active frontage to lanes, measured as a linear ratio across the width of a lot, is generally required.
-Development on narrow lots may vary this requirement if applicants demonstrate that the vitality and usefulness of the lot frontage is maximised. - C2 Vehicle access points and building entrances must be separate and clearly defined to avoid pedestrian and vehicular conflicts. - C3 Ensure service areas are unobtrusive and have minimal lane presence.
-Preferably orientate service areas within the building envelope, perpendicular to lane frontage. - C4 Services, such as garbage areas and electrical substations, should not dominate the laneway frontage or otherwise unreasonably reduce the opportunity to establish an active frontage to the laneway.
-Services should generally be located within the building envelope and integrated with the building design. - Retail, restaurant, cafe shopfronts should be glazed and able to be opened and/or provide through shop/lot visibility.
+- ser 2023 A minimum of 75% active frontage to lanes, measured as a linear ratio across the width of a C1 lot, is generally required.
+Development on narrow lots may vary this requirement if applicants demonstrate that the vitality and usefulness of the lot frontage is maximise. - Vehicle access points and building entrances must be separate and clearly defined to avoid C2 pedestrian and vehicular conflicts. - C3 Ensure service areas are unobtrusive and have minimal lane presence.
+Presenably orientate service areas within the building envelope, perpendicular to lane frontage. - C4 Services, such as garbage areas and electrical substations, should not dominate the laneway frontage or otherwise unreasonably reduce the opportunity to establish an active frontage to the laneway.
+Services should generally be located within the building envelope and integrated with the building design. - a be glazer Another Repeated by Whoch 2015 Retail, restaurant, cafe shopfronts should be glazed and able to be opened and/or provide